robofest/shuttle4nodes/README.md

 # shuttle4nodes
-Shuttle 2 points.
+Shuttle 2 points (1 and 10).
+LSZ (Low Speed Zone) is between 7 and 9.
+When a character `r` or `R` is entered, the turtle should stop immediately.
 There are 4 nodes for this project

 First, git clone https://github.com/LTU-AutoEV/tiny_keyboard_reader.git